 Szatyor (meaning basket) is part of the movement.
 This organic grocery shop sells (among other things) veggies produced within a 50 km radius in Budapest.

-The system is very simple: you don’t need to be a member and commit on the long term, you can simply come to pick whatever veggie you want on a self-service basis.
+The system is very simple: you don’t need to be a member and commit on the long term, you can simply pick whatever veggie you want on a self-service basis.
 OR you can order a weekly basket (varies seasonally, costs 3 200 Ft for the smallest) and pick it up at the shop (+ 7 other locations or have it delivered) on Thursday evening or Friday.

 Make sure you come on Thursday evening, when this very neatly designed shop -looking like your dream pantry- receives all the fresh veggies – they are usually gone by Saturday!